Riverscapes/riverscapes-website-jekyll/Data_Warehouses/index.md

 </div>

 ### CHaMP Example
 When the [Columbia Habitat Monitoring Program](http://champmonitoring.org) (CHaMP) was operational, the program produced an immense amount of raw monitoring data, derivative products, model analysis products, and various outputs.
 For example, from 2011 to 2017, over 958 sites were monitored for fish habitat producing (ISEMP/CHAMP, 2018)., CHaMP crews conducted over 5000 visits to over 950 sites producing a mountain of monitoring data.
 All of the visit and topographic data was made available in [cm.org](http://champmonitoring.org).
-However, the program produced a much richer range of reach scale, network scale and population scale analysis and synthesis products, which cm.org was not designed to accomodate.
+However, the program produced a much richer range of reach scale, network scale and population scale analysis and synthesis products, which cm.org was not designed to accommodate.
 To test the utility of the Riverscapes Warehouse context, we created a warehouse explorer for the [CHaMP Riverscapes Warehouse](https://northarrowresearchlabs.github.io/riverscapes/#/CHaMP).
-Some of its utlity is illustrated in the video below.
+Some of its utility is illustrated in the video below.

 <div class="responsive-embed">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/llGthTDUjfo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>